-- 4.2.3 Exemptions: The following are exempt from Standard CIP-009-6: - 4.2.3.1 Cyber Assets at Facilities regulated by the Canadian Nuclear Safety Commission. - 4.2.3.2 Cyber Assets associated with communication networks and data communication links between discrete Electronic Security Perimeters.

-- 4.2.3.3 The systems, structures, and components that are regulated by the Nuclear Regulatory Commission under a cyber security plan pursuant to 10 C.F.R.
-Section 73.54. - 4.2.3.4 For Distribution Providers, the systems and equipment that are not included in section 4.2.1 above. - 4.2.3.5 Responsible Entities that identify that they have no BES Cyber Systems categorized as high impact or medium impact according to the CIP-002-5.1 identification and categorization processes.

-5. Effective Dates:
+- 4.2.3.1.
+Cyber Assets systems at Facilities regulated by the Canadian Nuclear Safety Commission. - 4.2.3.2.
+Cyber Assets-systems associated with communication networks and data communication links between discrete Electronic Security Perimeters logically isolated from, but not providing logical isolation for, BES Cyber Systems or Shared Cyber Infrastructure (SCI). - 4.2.3.2.4.2.3.3.
+Cyber systems associated with communication links between Cyber Assets, Virtual Cyber Assets, or SCI performing logical isolation that extends to one or more geographic locations. - 4.2.3.3.4.2.3.4.
+The systems, structures, and components that are regulated by the Nuclear Regulatory Commission under a cyber security plan pursuant to 10 C.F.R.
+Section 73.54. - 4.2.3.4.4.2.3.5.
+For Distribution Providers, the systems and equipment that are not included in section 4.2.1 above. - 4.2.3.6.
+Responsible Entities that identify that they have no BES Cyber Systems categorized as high impact or medium impact according to the CIP-002-75.1 identification and categorization processes. - 4.3.
+"Applicable Systems" Columns in Tables: Each table has an "Applicable Systems" column to further define the scope of systems to which a specific requirement row applies.
+This concept was adapted from the National Institute of Standards and Technology ("NIST") Risk Management Framework as a way of applying requirements more appropriately based on impact and connectivity characteristics. - 5.
+Effective Dates: See "Project 2016-02 Virtualization Implementation Plan" for CIP-009-76. - 6.
+Background: Standard CIP-009 exists as part of a suite of CIP Standards related to cyber security, which require the initial identification and categorization of BES Cyber Systems and require a minimum level of organizational, operational, and procedural controls to mitigate risk to BES Cyber Systems. - Most requirements open with, "Each Responsible Entity shall implement one or more documented [processes, plan, etc.] that include the applicable items in [Table Reference]."

-Reliability Standard CIP-009-6 shall become effective on the later of April 1, 2016 or the first day of the first calendar quarter that is three calendar months after the date that the standard is approved by an applicable governmental authority, or as otherwise provided for in a jurisdiction where approval by an applicable governmental authority is required for a standard to go into effect.
-Where approval by an applicable governmental authority is not required, the standard shall become effective the later of April 1, 2016 or on the first day of the first calendar quarter that is three months after the date the standard is adopted by the NERC Board of Trustees, or as otherwise provided for in that jurisdictionSee Implementation Plan for CIP-009-6.

-6. Background:

-Standard CIP-009 exists as part of a suite of CIP Standards related to cyber security, which require the initial identification and categorization of BES Cyber Systems and require a minimum level of organizational, operational, and procedural controls to mitigate risk to BES Cyber Systems.

-Most requirements open with, "Each Responsible Entity shall implement one or more documented [processes, plan, etc.] that include the applicable items in [Table Reference]."
 The referenced table requires the applicable items in the procedures for the requirement's common subject matter.

 The term documented processes refers to a set of required instructions specific to the Responsible Entity and to achieve a specific outcome.
 This term does not imply any particular naming or approval structure beyond what is stated in the requirements.

 An entity should include as much as it believes necessary in their documented processes, but they must address the applicable requirements in the table.